 Financial Aid and Fees

-Students attending the Washington Semester program will register for 16 units of off-campus coursework and will pay tuition and fees directly to USC.
+Students participating in the Washington Semester program register for 16 units of off-campus coursework and pay tuition and fees directly to USC.

-Since students will be registered at USC, all of their USC grants, loans and scholarships may be used.
-Students receiving financial aid at USC should talk to the USC Financial Aid Office about their individual circumstances as it is sometimes possible to:
+Since students will be registered at USC, all USC grants, loans and scholarships may be used.
+Students receiving financial aid at USC should talk to the USC Office of Financial Aid about individual circumstances, as it is sometimes possible to: